dani-santos-code/image_uploader_api/README.md

 - Only uploads of files with mimetype `png`, `jpeg`, and `jpeg` are allowed in this api
 - The uploaded file is not larger than 2MB as specified
 - Zip upload is not supported
-- The library `hash-generator` in combination with `Date.now()`as a timestamp so the file has a new name when stored on the OS.
+- The library `hash-generator` is used in combination with `Date.now()`as a timestamp so the file has a new name when stored on the OS.

+## Sensitive Data

+- Upon request, I can provide you with a `.env`file that contains environment variables to run the project.

+## Testing

+- This project uses [Jest](https://jestjs.io/) for testing (A zero configuration testing framework), which makes it easy to set up.

+- The assertion library used for HTTP tests is [SuperTest](https://www.npmjs.com/package/supertest)

+- To run tests, run `npm test` (Once again, an `.env.test`should be provided.
+Please ping me for it.)